Pricing details

 2. Internal token quotas

 These are the per-month quotas typed's quota service enforces.
-They are not displayed on the marketing pricing page (which uses Claude-equivalent framing per our pricing policy), but they are the underlying mechanism and are documented here so migration evaluators can map their existing Claude usage onto typed's tiers.
+They are not displayed on the marketing pricing page (which uses reference-plan framing per our pricing policy), but they are the underlying mechanism and are documented here so migration evaluators can map their existing subscription CLI usage onto typed's tiers.

 | Tier | Input tokens / month | Output tokens / month |